Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

         (732) 634-15-17

+* 🇺🇸 [Welcome.US | Ukraine Hub](https://t.co/gwSHUOHyWF): learn how citizens can help Ukrainian families newly arriving in the _US_.
+* 🇺🇸_ US | NYS_ has launched a [website](https://t.co/6mlG2lUSSn) of resources for Ukrainians and New Yorkers who want to help relief efforts.
+* 🇺🇸 _US | Sacramento Co, CA_: [Spring of Life Ukrainian Church](https://www.solsacramento.com/help-ukraine) in Orangevale is matching Ukrainian refugees with host families.
+See the link for how to participate.
 * This [Facebook Group](https://www.facebook.com/groups/626113545145015/?ref=share) is of _Ukrainian Etsy shop owners_ who are still able to get money that way.
 Etsy has waived their fees and it is the only way they are supporting their families.
 This is a quick and easy way to get money to civilians.
     * Related: "_Kids from Ukraine_ are posting their drawings on [Etsy](https://www.etsy.com/), allowing others around the world to buy the art and send money directly to Ukrainian people."
 Many drawings illustrate peace in their country, in patriotic colors.
 [Source](https://www.nbcphiladelphia.com/news/national-international/etsy-stores-provides-a-new-way-to-support-ukrainian-families-young-ukrainian-artists/3172202/?_osource=SocialFlowTwt_PHBrand)
+* "[The Aerial Recovery Group](https://www.aerialrecoverygroup.com/) team will be planning future missions and Impact Trips for volunteers to Ukraine to assist in providing long-term aid to its people.
+The team currently does not have any specific dates planned, but if you are interested in volunteering, please fill out [this form](https://aerialglobal.typeform.com/to/I8TDTo?typeform-source=www.aerialrecoverygroup.com) to let us know your capabilities and willingness and we will reach out with opportunities.
+The team is looking for _Veterans_, _medical professionals_, and _child specialists_."
 * [Texas Baptist Men](https://www.tbmtx.org/) - seeking volunteers for missions: "Would you like to serve Ukrainian refugees in Poland?
 We are filling teams now to serve for two weeks at a time."
 [Source](https://www.facebook.com/TexasBaptistMen/)
     * Also see: [Ukrainian Baptists](https://ukrbaptist.org/en/)
 * [Lovecrafts | Patterns to support Ukraine](https://www.lovecrafts.com/en-us/c/article/patterns-for-ukraine?om_campaign=omme_33b42c61-ffb_29400_34862&om_send=af1b8795c87f44709113eaa036f8da5e&omhide=true&utm_campaign=180322_na_thankyouedwardmessage&utm_content=LC_WW&utm_medium=email&utm_source=Loveknitting): "Many of our independent designers have kindly donated their [crochet/knit] patterns to help raise money for Ukraine.
 100% of the sales will go directly to [Choose Love](https://donate.chooselove.org/campaigns/ukraine-appeal/), helping to provide vital aid and services to those still in and fleeing Ukraine.
 [When you] buy a pattern your money will help Choose Love to give emergency medical care, food, shelter, clothes, legal support, support for the LGBTQIA+ community and mental health support."
-* 🇺🇸 [Welcome.US | Ukraine Hub](https://t.co/gwSHUOHyWF): learn how citizens can help Ukrainian families newly arriving in the _US_.
-* 🇺🇸_ US | NYS_ has launched a [website](https://t.co/6mlG2lUSSn) of resources for Ukrainians and New Yorkers who want to help relief efforts.
-* 🇺🇸 _US | Sacramento Co, CA_: [Spring of Life Ukrainian Church](https://www.solsacramento.com/help-ukraine) in Orangevale is matching Ukrainian refugees with host families.
-See the link for how to participate.
 * [Airbnb Refugee Housing](https://airbnb.org/help-ukraine): "Anyone with space available, from a private room to an entire home, can offer to temporarily house refugees through Airbnb.org.
 If you’re already a Host, you can opt into the program and make your listing available for free or at a discounted rate.
 If you’re new to Airbnb and want to host only for this cause, you can create a listing on [Airbnb.org](https://airbnb.org/) that will be free and available only to refugee guests."
 * "[Whistleblower Portal](https://t.co/kwIyVF8ZZ4) — Submit a whistleblower report on assets of persons related to the Russian aggression against Ukraine.